carbon-language/carbon-lang/llvm/docs/PDB/index.rst

 The MSF Container
 -----------------
-A PDB file is really just a special case of an MSF (Multi-Stream Format) file.
+A PDB file is an MSF (Multi-Stream Format) file.
+An MSF file is a "file system within a file".
+It contains multiple streams (aka files) which can represent arbitrary data, and these streams are divided into blocks which may not necessarily be contiguously laid out within the MSF container file.
-An MSF file is actually a miniature "file system within a file".
-It contains multiple streams (aka files) which can represent arbitrary data, and these streams are divided into blocks which may not necessarily be contiguously laid out within the file (aka fragmented).
 Additionally, the MSF contains a stream directory (aka MFT) which describes how the streams (files) are laid out within the MSF.

 For more information about the MSF container format, stream directory, and block layout, see :doc:`MsfFile`.